microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 - `inputObject` - The object being checked for the specified field.
 - `field` - The name of the field to check.
 This is a case insensitive compare.

+Reasons include:

+- _The parameter 'inputObject' is null._
+- _The parameter 'field' is null or empty._
+- _The field '{0}' is not empty._

 Examples: